Meaning Of Dual Diagnosis

 co-occurring

-conditions as the same [11]
+conditions are the same [9]

-Only considers the physical
+Only considers physical

 Header